How whole do you think you are?

 Experience the wholeness of opposites: The reason why “relativity” exists is because everything varies depending on the position of the spectrum it is in.
 Cold is not really “cold”, it is just a lesser amount of “hot”.
 Hot is not hot, it is just a lesser amount of cold.

 Little by little these awareness exercises reveal that the “I and That” notion doesn’t exist at all: it is illusory.
 But first we must learn to become true, whole and defined individuals.
 It seems paradoxical, but only when you have become a true, complete and well-defined individual can you hope to go beyond individuality.
-In other words, without first developing your ego or sense of self, you can never hope to lose your ego or sense of self.
+In other words, without first developing your ego or sense of self, you can never hope to experience an ego death.